 Two years on in 2018 and Channel 4’s Grand Designs ‘house that Tom built’ is still very much a hot topic, here’s how the infamous wavy wooden house has changed and continues to flourish into the future.

 A large-scale architectural project.
 A feat of steam bending craftsmanship.
 A test of endurance and skill.
 The wavy woodenGrand Designs home has become a distinctive feature of their ancient Cornish valley and a self-build project that's instantly recognised by many...

 Let’s go right back to the start.
 Can you tell us about the original cottage?

-D: We bought the long-forgotten 19th century Grade II-listed Gamekeeper's Lodge and woodland back in December 2011.
-Tom, our son Beau and I moved in as soon as the sale went through despite having no running hot water, no heating, no bathroom or kitchen and a mud floor.
-The cottage wasn’t very practical at that stage in time, but it had a whole lot of charm and a woodland we’d dreamed of living in.
+TR: The long-forgotten 19th century Grade II-listed Gamekeeper's Lodge and woodland was bought in December 2011.
+We moved in as soon as the sale went through despite having no running hot water, no heating, no bathroom or kitchen and a mud floor.
+The cottage wasn’t very practical at that stage in time, but it had a whole lot of charm, and the surrounding woodlands provided the perfect background for a nature inspired home.

 Did you always intend on extending and building the wooden house?

 TR:Not instantly, but eventually it became an obvious decision due to the fact we owned the land.
 We knew we would need to extend (we wanted to have an inside toilet and more bedrooms etc) but we didn’t set a firm renovation budget for the cottage alone because we were using a lot of our own skills and materials from the woodland…we were experienced makers but not experienced builders.

 “It was an exploration into the unknown, pushing our team’s craftsmanship to its peak.
 So many man hours went in to every stage, if you’ve done any serious renovation work then you’ll know how it is.
 Everything takes so much longer than you first anticipate”.

 Why did you decide to build your own home?